-- ensuring that proponents have adequately considered the Ministry's mandate based on the Environmental Protection Act and Ontario Water Resources Act; regulations under those acts; technical procedures and guidelines; and policy and program areas: - ensuring that the proponent meets the requirements of the Environmental Screening Process; and - ensuring that consultation undertaken by the proponent was sufficient and the Crown has met any duty to consult, as applicable, related to the Environmental Screening Process.
+- ensuring that proponents have adequately considered the Ministry's mandate including the Environmental Protection Act, Endangered Species Act, 2007, Clean Water Act and Ontario Water Resources Act; regulations under those acts; technical procedures and guidelines; and policy and program areas; - ensuring that the proponent meets the requirements of the Environmental Screening Process; and - ensuring that consultation undertaken by the proponent was sufficient and the Crown has met any duty to consult, as applicable, related to the Environmental Screening Process.

 As noted above, proponents are not required to submit their final Screening Reports or Environmental Review Reports to the MECP unless there is a request to elevate the project.
 In the event of an elevation request, MECP will thoroughly review the proponent's Screening or Environmental Review Report.
-If no elevation requests are received during the review period, the requirements of the Environmental Screening Process have been met.
-To complete the process, the proponent prepares a "Statement of Completion," retains a copy, and forwards a copy to the Director of the EAB.
-Once the Statement of Completion has been filed, and subject to any other approval requirements, the proponent can proceed to construct the project, subject to any other required approvals.
-The project must be implemented in the manner described in the Screening Report or Environmental Review Report, and the proponent must fulfill any conditions that the Minister applies in any decision not to elevate a project.
+If no elevation requests are received during the review period, then to complete the Environmental Screening Process the proponent prepares a "Statement of Completion," retains a copy, and submits a copy to the Director of the EAB.
+Once the Statement of Completion has been submitted, and subject to any other approval requirements, the proponent can proceed to construct the project, subject to any other required approvals.
+The project must be implemented in the manner described in the Screening Report or Environmental Review Report, and the proponent must fulfill any conditions that the Minister imposes in any decision not to elevate a project.

 In all situations where review under the Environmental Screening Process is required, it is the responsibility of the proponent to ensure that the planning process as set out in the Environmental Screening Process is undertaken.
-Failure to follow the process outlined in the Environmental Screening Process places the proponent in contravention of the Environmental Assessment Act.
-Offences and penalties are dealt with in section 38 of the Environmental Assessment Act.
+If the proponent does not comply with planning process, as set out Part B of this Guide, and proceeds with the project or fails to fulfill commitments made during the Environmental Screening Process in proceeding with the project, then the proponent is in contravention of the Environmental Assessment Act.

 In all situations where review under the Environmental Screening Process is required, it is the responsibility of the proponent to ensure that the planning process as set out in the Environmental Screening Process is undertaken.

-Failure to follow the process outlined in the Environmental Screening Process places the proponent in contravention of the Environmental Assessment Act.
+Offences and penalties are set out in section 38 of the Environmental Assessment Act.